logto-io/docs/docs/docs/references/tenants/README.md

 > We are planning to provide the "just-in-time provisioning" feature to automatically assign users to the correct organization based on the enterprise connector.
 Upvote this feature on our [roadmap](https://logto.productlane.com/roadmap) if you are interested.

-### I would like build a SaaS application with multi-tenancy
+### I would like to build a SaaS application with multi-tenancy

 If you are building a SaaS application with the concept of "workspace" or "organization" for each customer, you can use [organizations](/docs/recipes/organizations/) to manage each customer's workspace within a single tenant.